armilleiwilliam/elogbooks_test/README.md

 but I think components make life somehow easier and keep the code more tidy.

 ## Testing with PhpUnit:
-- for testing I use “sqlite” and database “:memory:” (see phpunit.xml), so, there is no need to set any physical database for testing because it uses the memory of your machine.
+- for testing purposes I use “sqlite” and database “:memory:” (see phpunit.xml), so, there is no need to set any physical database as it uses the memory of your machine.
 But in order to have it working you need to have php-sqlite3 installed, if you don’t have it run “sudo apt-get install php-sqlite3”, you might need to enable it on your php.ini.
-Otherwise create a database for testing and add it to phpunit.xml file replacing :memory: line, then comment the DB_CONNECTION “sqlite” line.
+Otherwise create a database just for testing and add it to phpunit.xml file replacing :memory: line, then comment the DB_CONNECTION “sqlite” line.
+  In some cases the settings could be ignored returning a failing test when you have :memory: set, run "php artisan config:clear" and
+  "php artisan migrate:refresh --seed" to restore the database.
+Why you need to restore the db?
+Because if you run the test and it does ignore the settings with ":memory:" it deletes entirely the physical database (use RefreshDatabase;) after you run the first test, so you have to restore the dummy data.
+I hope it makes sense.  :-)

 ## User:
 - considering there is no login process, when creating a new job the user is assigned hard coded (user_id = 1).